cjdm94/madrs_server/solution.md

 - This is where we encode the biz rules of particular questionnaire instantiations.
 We have a MadrsSubmission class which encodes the structure and rules of the questionnaire and enforces these characteristics on the data flowing through our application.
 Isolating the business logic here allows us to unit test it, and will help to ensure the data we write to the db is correct

 ### Further considerations

 - A bloody linter!
-(Forgive me, I'm just a bit pished for time.
+(Forgive me, I'm just a bit pushed for time.
 My eyes hurt, too)
 - Integration tests on our repo methods.
 Especially important given we have a lot of query logic in the data layer
 - Integration tests for the handler functions, with our repo (and possibly our domain objects) mocked
 - Authentication + authorisation.
 Eventually I imagine we'd need some kind of roles-based auth, especially for the clinician platform, where we may need to support multiple accounts per clinic